An Invitation

 But these birds of prey didn’t choose the life they live.
 Instead they obey the will of the falconer.

 These young hawks, eagles and falcons are born into captivity.
-But when sold, the juveniles are essentially wild birds and come out of the shipping container completely unused to being handled by humans.
+When sold, the juveniles are essentially wild birds and come out of the shipping container completely unused to being handled by humans.

 In the video I watched, two people handled a young, freshly shipped falcon.
 The goal?
 Work together to do all the steps as efficiently as possible.
 At the same time, protect the untamed falcon from panicking and perhaps injuring itself or the handlers